Nancie Im-Bolter

 Research interests:

-My research program is in two broad areas: (1) the intersection between language and cognition across the lifespan, and (2) supporting caregivers of autistic children and adults.
-I have a special interest in communication, social cognition, and psychopathology.
-My projects involve a diverse population of children, adolescents, and adults with both typical and atypical development (e.g., psychopathology, language impairment, autism).
-I am currently focused on: (a) social anxiety, (b) the contribution of language and executive function to different aspects of social cognition, in particular theory of mind, (c) language and reading, (d) higher order language (nonliteral or figurative language), and (e) supporting caregivers of autistic adults.
+My research program is in two broad areas: (1) the intersection between language and cognition across the lifespan with a special interest in social cognition, and (2) community-based projects in partnership with different organizations (e.g., Autism Home Base) that are driven by their goals and incorporate inclusive participatory design, lived experience, and community expertise.
+My projects involve a diverse population of children, adolescents, and adults with both typical and atypical development (e.g., language disorder, autism).
+I am currently focused on: (a) social anxiety, (b) language, executive function, and different aspects of social cognition, in particular theory of mind, (c) higher order language (nonliteral or figurative language), and (d) autism.

 Teaching:

-- PSYC 2018H-A OSH: Critical Thinking and Research Methods in Psychology
+- PSYC 2018H-A: Critical Thinking and Research Methods in Psychology

-- PSYC 4860H-A OSH: Applied Psychological Placement in Mental Health
+- PSYC 4860H-A: Applied Psychological Placement in Mental Health

 Selected publications:

 - Im-Bolter, N., & de la Roche, L. (2023).
-What parents think: A pilot study of a parent implemented intervention for autistic children.
+What parents want: A qualitative analysis of a parent implemented intervention for Autistic children.
 Autism and Developmental Language Impairments, 8, 1-14.

 - Im-Bolter, N., Agostino, A., & Owens-Jaffray, K. (2016).
 Theory of mind in middle childhood and early adolescence: Different from before?
 Journal of Experimental Child Psychology, Special Issue: Theory of Mind in Middle Childhood and Adolescence, 149, 98-115.